-PLEASE NOTE: I regularly update this list as I become aware of new suppliers so to the best of my knowledge, all the information is currently correct.
-If you find another supplier please let me know by leaving a comment so others can benefit.
+PLEASE NOTE: I regularly update this list as I become aware of new suppliers.
+To the best of my knowledge, all the information is currently correct.
+If you find another supplier, please let me know by leaving a comment so others can benefit.

 Green Harvest – Have a free Australian Organic Gardening Resource Guide and sell a wide variety of open-pollinated, certified organic and organically grown vegetable and herb seeds, sprouting seeds, flowers, some food trees, shrubs and vines as well as green manure mixes (including inoculants) and organic gardening products and books.
-Also sell a seasonal range of rare and unusual perennial vegetables.
+They also sell a seasonal range of rare and unusual perennial vegetables.
 Many of the non-organic seeds are grown by Green Harvest or a network of small growers using natural methods.
 Any exceptions to open-pollinated seeds are clearly marked “F1.”
-Seeds available online, by phone or mail-order catalogue.
+Seeds available online, by phone or collect from Witta on the Sunshine Coast.

 All Rare Herbs – Have a wide range of culinary and medicinal herbs, plants and fruit trees.
 The majority of their plants and herbs are OGA Certified Organic.
 Seeds and plants are available to order online or by phone.